JuancarlosCCC/What-time-is-it/README.md

 This is my second proyect, a webpage that shows your time, zone, and date.
 Can select others timezones too.
-Proyect to learn the use of npm and libraries.
+Proyect to learn the use of npm and libraries.+

+You can see the photos or directly via: https://juancarlosccc.github.io/What-time-is-it/

 ![image](https://github.com/user-attachments/assets/dcbcde65-d490-48ea-840f-40d5254344c4)